karelklima/ldkit/docs/components/schema.md

-    "@optional": true, // if present, the property is optional "@array": true, // if present, the resulting property is always an array "@multilang": true, // if present, the resulting property is a map of languages and literals },
+    "@optional": true, // if present, the property is optional "@array": true, // if present, the resulting property is always an array "@multilang": true, // if present, the resulting property is a map of languages and literals "@schema": SomeSubschema, // if present, uses a nested schema },
 } as const;
 ```

 Unless specified otherwise, it is assumed that any property is of type
 `xsd:string`, required, and not an array.
-You can override these default
+You can override these defaults
 per-property.

 In addition, there is a shortcut to specify default properties.
 The following